saliWd/distance/ProjectNotes.md

 # Project documentation
-1. This file: on google drive, folder distance
-1. later: github project, user: saliWd
+1. This file: on github project, user: saliWd

 # @laptop